faithvoid/xbmc4xbox-redux/xbmc/lib/libPython/python/Doc/tutorial/classes.rst

 the method's object before the first argument.

 If you still don't understand how methods work, a look at the implementation can perhaps clarify matters.
-When an instance attribute is referenced that isn't a data attribute, its class is searched.
+When a non-data attribute of an instance is referenced, the instance's class is searched.
 If the name denotes a valid class attribute that is a function object, a method object is created by packing (pointers to) the instance object and the function object just found together in an abstract object: this is the method object.
 When the method object is called